franko/gsl-shell/doc/user-manual/gdt.rst

 Histogram plots
 ---------------

-Histogram plots can be created very easily by using the function :func:`gdt.hist`.
+Histogram plots can be created using the function :func:`gdt.hist`.
-Its usage is simple, you just provide the GDT table as first argument and the variable you want to plot as a second plot.
+Its usage is simple, you just need to give the tables and an expression whose values will be plotted in the form of an histogram.
-Actually the second argument can be a string that describe an expression based on the table's values.
-In this case the expression will be evaluated for each row and included in the histogram plot.

 Here an example of the kind of plot that you can obtain: